homezloco/Pycommerce/ImplementationPlan.md

    - Order status tracking and updates
    - Return and refund processing
    - Order notes for internal communication
+   - Cost and profit tracking with material/labor differentiation
+   - Estimate creation and conversion to orders
+   - Visual profit margin reporting

 6. **User Management**:
    - Customer accounts with profile management